Flozii/flozii/README.md

 ---

 - 🔨 I'm currently working on a FiveM server.
-- 💻 I’m learning JS / REACT
+- 💻 I’m learning Vue and react
 - 💽 Developped and owned InitialV, AlphaV, SunWise

 ---